tarushi2309/CS204_project/README.md

-.data // if data segment is present label(optional): .directive(word,half,byte,dword,asciiz) immediate value(in decimal only) // the immediate values can be more than one for an array for asciiz the string should be enclosed in "" double quotes
+.data // if data segment is present label(optional): .directive(word,half,byte,dword,asciiz) immediate value(in decimal only) // the immediate values can be more than one for an array for asciiz the string should be enclosed in "" double quotes for an array different values should be seperated by a delimiter

 .text //necessay if data segment is present to differentiate between instructions R_format instructions: